makeabledk/laravel-factory-enhanced/readme.md

 - fill
 ->fillPivot (only applicable on BelongsToMany
 - odds
+- preset
+- presets
+- tap
 - when
 - with
 - andWith

-## Word of caution
+## Notice

 This package swaps the native factory implementation with it's own implementation.

-While the public API is aimed to be 100% compatible with the native one, some differences may occur.
-In that case we're happy to hear from you.
+While the public API is aimed to be 100% compatible with the core factory, new functionality may take a bit longer to become available.

+We are happy to hear from you if you find anything missing.

 ## Change log